Offline Reinforcement Learning with Generative Trajectory Policies: Experimental Results

 \subsection{Ablation Study}

-We conduct ablations to evaluate the contribution of two key components of GTP: the score approximation scheme (Section~\ref{sec: score_approx}) and the variational value guidance mechanism (Section~\ref{sec:value guidance}).
+We conduct ablations to evaluate two core components of GTP: score approximation and variational value guidance.

-\textbf{Score Approximation.} Replacing our score approximation with signals generated directly by an ODE solver leads to substantially longer training time and weaker performance, even when the solver is limited to at most three steps.
+\textbf{Score Approximation.} Replacing our score approximation with an ODE solver results in longer training time and degraded performance, even when the solver is restricted to at most three steps for efficiency.
 Without approximation, training suffers from high variance and slow convergence due to the need for numerical integration at each iteration.
 In contrast, our approximation provides an efficient surrogate that closely aligns with the desired consistency condition, enabling faster optimization and stronger policies.

 \textbf{Variational Guidance.} We compare GTP with a baseline that combines the generative loss with a linear Q-learning actor loss.
 As shown in Table~\ref{tab:ablation}, this baseline is highly brittle: for typical coefficients ($\lambda=0.1$ or $1.0$), training diverges due to exploding critic gradients.
 Even with $\lambda=0.01$, the baseline occasionally achieves returns close to ours, but this setting is highly sensitive to the critic scale and does not transfer across tasks.
 In contrast, our variational guidance normalizes and clips critic signals into stable importance weights, yielding consistently high returns across seeds without per-task hyperparameter tuning.
 Further details and extended comparisons are provided in Appendix~\ref{appendix:actor-loss}.